anl-mdml/MDML/README.md

 ### Image stream endpoints

 If there is a need to view images streamed to the MDML in real-time, an endpoint must be created by the admin in NodeRED.
 This endpoint sets up a Motion-JPEG stream.
-Image stream endpoints are added inside the "Image Streaming" subflow.
+Image stream endpoints are added inside the __Image Streaming__ subflow.
 Before creating this endpoint, the experiment ID and the device ID must be known.
-Once inside of the "Image Streaming" subflow follow these steps:
+Once inside of the __Image Streaming__ subflow, follow these steps:
 1. Add a rule to the __Experiment Stream Splitter__ node of the form "== [experiment_ID]_[device_ID]"
 2. Duplicate an existing HTTP endpoint and encoder node
 3. Edit the HTTP endpoint node to use the new "[experiment_ID]_[device_ID]"
-4. Connect the new output on the __Experiment Stream Splitter__ node to the input of the new encoder node
+4. Connect the new output on the __Experiment Stream Splitter__ node to the input of the new encoder node The gif below illustrates these steps using an experiment ID of __EXP__ and a device ID of __DEV__.
 ![](gifs/image_stream_setup.gif)

 ## Environment Variables